Skip to main content

 • Status: Online/offline, software version, uptime

-• Health: CPU, memory, disk usage, BLE radio status
+• Health: CPU, memory, disk usage, CPU temperature, BLE radio status

-• Updates: Current version vs. latest available, update history
+• Updates: Current version vs. latest available, version pinning per hub

 Device Health Alerts